Generalmusic: After 1990

-From the 1990s to 2000, Generalmusic made a physically modeled, digital half-rack piano module called the RealPiano Expander.
-It featured realistic, physically modelled grand pianos with continuous damper pedal functionality.
-The RealPiano Expander has a delicate LCD readout that is prone to failure.
-This is due to the internal placement of the LCD ribbon wire in proximity to the top front edge of the plastic front bezel.
-To prevent damage to the LCD ribbon wire, users should not place heavy objects on top of the module.
-Users have replaced the LCD ribbon wire themselves.
-A damaged LCD ribbon wire does not affect sound quality or other functions at all.
-The device also has a few bugs related to key velocity that were never corrected in the upgradable EPROM firmware.
+From the 1990s to 2000, Generalmusic introduced a physically modeled, digital half-rack piano module known as the RealPiano Expander.
+This module featured realistic, physically modeled grand pianos with continuous damper pedal functionality.
+However, the RealPiano Expander's delicate LCD readout was prone to failure due to the internal placement of the LCD ribbon wire close to the top front edge of the plastic front bezel.
+To prevent damage to the LCD ribbon wire, users were advised not to place heavy objects on top of the module.
+Some users replaced the LCD ribbon wire themselves, although a damaged LCD ribbon wire did not impact sound quality or other functions.
+The device also had a few uncorrected bugs related to key velocity in the upgradable EPROM firmware.

-The RealPiano Expander was succeeded by the GEM RP-X half-rack module in 2006.
-The RP-X featured the DRAKE (DSP RISC Advanced Keyboard Engine) which simulates a Fazioli F308 and Steinway & Sons grand piano among other instruments.
+In 2006, the RealPiano Expander was succeeded by the GEM RP-X half-rack module, which featured the DRAKE (DSP RISC Advanced Keyboard Engine) simulating instruments like the Fazioli F308 and Steinway & Sons grand pianos.

-The last generation of Generalmusic synthesizers is the Genesys series, offering onboard sampling from an integrated CD-ROM, audio sequencer tracks, and flash ROM.
-In addition to Genesys, the company offered an entry-level version named GK series and a simplified WK version named WK-1000/2000.
+The Genesys series marked Generalmusic's last generation of synthesizers, offering onboard sampling from an integrated CD-ROM, audio sequencer, audio sequencer tracks, and flash ROM.
+Additionally, the company provided the entry-level GK series and a simplified WK version named WK-1000/2000.

-Generalmusic also produced digital pianos, the Promega series, which attracted more interest than their synthesizer products.
+Generalmusic also produced digital pianos, notably the Promega series, which garnered more interest than their synthesizer products.

-In February 2009 Generalmusic dismissed all employees and immediately filed for bankruptcy, which was declared in 2011.
+However, in February 2009, Generalmusic dismissed its employees and promptly filed for bankruptcy, with the declaration occurring in 2011.

-In December 2014 the Finnish group Soundion Oy Ltd (new owner of GEM, LEM and Elka) announced that, in 2015, Generalmusic will bring to market a product lineup composed of re-issued as well as brand new technology models.
-The new production is planned to be set up in Finland.
+In December 2014, the Finnish group Soundion Oy Ltd (the new owner of GEM, LEM, and Elka) announced plans for Generalmusic to release a product lineup in 2015, consisting of re-issued models alongside new technology offerings.
+Production was set to be established in Finland.

-As of July 2015, there were plans to launch a reissue of the classic Elka Synthex synthesizer, and a crowdfounding campaign was set on Indiegogo.
-Unfortunately it failed to reach the expected funding and the Synthex project seems to have been cancelled.
+By July 2015, there were intentions to launch a reissue of the classic Elka Synthex synthesizer, and a crowdfunding campaign was initiated on Indiegogo.
+Regrettably, the campaign failed to reach the anticipated funding, and the Synthex project seemed to have been cancelled.